philipwilk/isrc_streaming_interop/readme.md

 create a youtube oauth 2.0 client id with permission to use the "YouTube Data API v3" scope in the GCP console and save as "client_secret.json"

+The cli at the moment is really simple, it's just:
+``cargo run -- source destination playlist_id``
+For example, to transfer from spotify to youtube, you would do:
+``cargo run -- spotify youtube (playlist_id)``
+You can also run using 'liked' instead of the playlist id to get your liked tracks:
+``cargo run -- spotify youtube liked``